fastify/fastify-example-twitter/README.md

 This plugin registers two APIs: `/api/tweet` in `GET` and `POST` for the tweet fetching and creation.

 This plugin contacts the user plugin for checking the json web token.
+For do this, a HTTP call is made internally.

 ## Frontend